What does phased eradication mean for farmers?

 As we learn more about the disease in New Zealand, there will be an opportunity to reassess the situation.
 However, our current understanding of the impacts observed during the outbreak gives us no reason to believe that this assessment needs to be changed.

-Regardless of where you are in the country, we highly recommend that you should be reviewing your biosecurity farm management practices and ensuring your NAIT records are complete and accurate.
+We encourage you to review your biosecurity farm management practices and ensuring your NAIT records are complete and accurate.

 From the outset, B+LNZ has been working closely with MPI, DairyNZ and other industry partners in a coordinated response and will continue to do so.
 We strongly encourage farmers to attend any MPI or industry led M. bovis meetings in their region.